Last updated on March 18, 2025

 Maestros: UBR ()

 The Maestros are ultra-wealthy vampires who align with blue, red, and black.
-They keep up a false front of being art collectors while in reality they’re a group of elite assassins only concerned with growing their wealth and increasing in power.
+They keep up a false front of being art collectors while in reality, they're a group of elite assassins only concerned with growing their wealth and increasing in power.

 Riveteers: BRG ()

 The Riveteers are associated with black, red, and green and are a collection of rowdy, burly, and strong artisans and workers.
-They’re pros at demolition and intimidation and hail to a mysterious draconic leader in the underground of New Capenna.
+They're pros at demolition and intimidation and respect to a mysterious draconic leader in the underground of New Capenna.

 Cabaretti: RGW ()